ishapiro/savta-ai/docs/MEMORY_STUDIO_REFACTOR_SUMMARY.md

 - ✅ **Enhanced User Experience**: Toggle functionality with mobile-first design
 - ✅ **Preserved Functionality**: 100% feature parity with original
 - ✅ **Added Testing**: Comprehensive test suite for regression prevention
+- ✅ **Advanced Features**: Progress dialog integration, AI photo selection, real-time status updates

 The new architecture provides a solid foundation for future development and makes the codebase much more maintainable and extensible.
+The complex flow is now well-documented in `MEMORY_BOOKS_PAGE_FLOW.md` for future developers.